Several Haydel Men found on Militia list in St John the Baptist Parish, 1 Jun 1778.

 Pedigree chart showing a common ancestral link to two sisters and where Michael Nolden Henderson is a 4th cousin, 4x removed to Victor Haydel.

 Mathias had a son named Alphonse Haydel who was married to Marie Troxler.
 They had a son named Antoine Haydel.
 Antione had an illicit affair with Anna, the slave of his sister, Marie Azelie Haydel, the last Haydel owner of the property.
-Anna was the mother of the mixed-race son named Victor Haydel (pictured on the right side of the chart above).
+Anna was the mother of a mixed-race son named Victor Haydel (pictured on the right side of the chart above).

 2015-05-02 15.02.00